nprapps/lunchbox/README.md

 What's in here?
 -------------

-(how the repo is organized, what each folder contains)

 * ``fabfile`` -- [Fabric](http://docs.fabfile.org/en/latest/) commands for automating setup and deployment.
 * ``less`` -- Application styles and [Bootstrap](http://getbootstrap.com/css/) less files.
 * ``templates`` -- HTML ([Jinja2](http://jinja.pocoo.org/docs/)) templates, to be compiled locally.